readthedocs/website/content/posts/enable-beta-addons.md

 (e.g. [`sphinx-hoverxref`](https://github.com/readthedocs/sphinx-hoverxref)) as an addon,
 making it compatible with non-Sphinx projects.

-We are also open to suggestions for new addons, let's us know if you have an idea!
+We are also open to suggestions for new addons, [let us](https://github.com/readthedocs/addons/issues) know if you have an idea!

 ## Conclusion